To my Blog

 In my Course to subject these creatives, I found out that young artists like myself exist, not only interested in the drills, but also in the knowledge that lies beneath.

 Yes, I have been expecting you for a while now, wise one, I am grateful you found me.
-Here there is only one identity to be, and that is a Tribesman; One sees the soul of another and bathes it with gracious knowledge and providence. please join me
+Here there is only one identity to be, and that is a Tribesman; One sees the soul of another and bathes it with gracious knowledge and providence.
+We are Storytellers.
+Please join me